orb-lang/helm/doc/md/color.md

 The ``color`` table can be overridden by the user, but this must be on the field level.
 A local pointer to the table is retained for efficiency of coding and execution.
+Same with the ``color.hints`` table, change references at the value level.

 The third relevant field is a method, ``C.allNames()``.
 There is an ``anti_G``